I moved to Sydney, Australia in October 2017. There were a lot of odds and ends that I had to get in order before moving to Australia.

 Bear in mind that some of the specifics are subject to change as I will not be going back and updating this post.

-- New Number: I didn’t spend a ton of time looking into phone plans.
+New Number: I didn’t spend a ton of time looking into phone plans.
 From what I heard they were pretty similar for the most part.
 Vodafone offered a discount of $10 a month if you sign a year long contract with them the day you get to Australia.
 Honestly, they didn’t verify what day I arrived so when they ask just say yes no matter what day it is.
 The total cost is $50 a month and you get 18 gigs of data and 300 international minutes each month.
+If you have a US phone make sure it’s unlocked.
+Most phones are unlocked but it’s worth double checking before you leave.

-- There are four big banks in Australia: Commonwealth, Westpac, NAB, and ANZ.
-I opened an account at Commonwealth Bank.
+There are four big banks in Australia: CBA, Westpac, NAB, and ANZ.
+I opened an account at CBA.
 There is a monthly fee of $4 a month but if you deposit more than $2,000 a month then the fee is waived.
 I opened this account on my first day in Sydney.
-I have heard that it is possible to open it online prior to coming to Australia.

-- I didn’t end up moving my US bank account over to my Australian bank account because I didn’t want to pay the foreign currency exchange fee.
+I didn’t end up moving the money in my US bank account over to my Australian bank account.
 Instead, I used a credit card that has no foreign transaction fees (Chase Sapphire Preferred) and paid it off using the US account.
 This worked great because the exchange rate was in my favor so everything was cheaper!
-Once this account balance was too low to continue using my US card, I moved over to my Australian card.
+I still use my US credit card for travel purchases so I can get the points.
+I use TransferWise to move money to the US account to pay it off.
+Their fees are super low and it’s easy to use.

 Okay, that covers the big checklist items.
 Feel free to reach out with any questions that you have!
 I will be sure to add in answers to any questions that come my way that are not included in this post.
 Happy travels!